tplr-ai/templar/telemetry/ansible/roles/grafana-plugins/README.md

 ## Plugins Installed

-- **templar-version-datasource**: A custom plugin that fetches and displays Templar version information from the API endpoint.
+- **marcusolsson-json-datasource**: A plugin that fetches and displays Templar version information from the API endpoint.

 ## Requirements